-8 Conclusion
+8. Conclusion

 Family firms play an important role in the economy, but little is known about the determinants of the prevalence of family firms.
 This paper provides systematically plausible evidence that historical family culture affects the spatial distribution of modern family firms.
 To identify these effects, we exploit the fact that historical genealogy in China greatly reflects people's beliefs and behaviors related to the family.
 Drawing on detailed data on private firms, we show that there is a large fraction of family firms in counties with a stronger historical family culture.
 The instrumental variable approach and nearest matching method improve the likelihood that the relationship we find is causal.
 We have also conducted extensive robustness checks to mitigate the concern that omitted variables drive our results.
 We observe that family members engage more in firms in terms of owning equity shares, holding board positions and working as CEOs and managers in these regions.
 Historical family culture serves as a substitute for formal institutions in financing.
 Firms in regions with a stronger family culture are more likely to raise initial capital from family members.
 Family culture also embodies stronger incentives to build family legacies.
+As shown by the results, entrepreneurs have stronger intentions to pass on firms to their children, and their children are more willing to inherit the firms.
+Further, historical family culture promotes firm performance partly by decreasing the leverage ratio.